 To get a visual representation of your dialog script, you can use the flowchart panel in Alan Studio.
 The flowchart can help you better understand the script workflow, analyze its design and identify potential flaws.

 The flowchart panel is located at the bottom right of the code editor.
 To expand it, in the bottom left corner of the panel, click the expand icon.

-The flowchart presents the voice script as a diagram consisting of a set of blocks — the global context and user-defined contexts.
+The flowchart presents the dialog script as a diagram consisting of a set of blocks — the global context and user-defined contexts.
 The global context is depicted on the left, while user-defined contexts are available on the right.
-All voice commands added to the voice script belong to this or that context block.
+All voice commands added to the dialog script belong to this or that context block.

 User-defined contexts are connected to voice commands with arrows.
 This way, you can easily see from which place in the script a context is activated.
 In a script with a great number of contexts, the number of connections can be great as well.
 To see how a specific element is linked with others, hover over it, and all connections going from or pointing at it will be highlighted.

 For even better visualization, Alan displays the following script objects in the flowchart:

 Slots added to voice commands are presented as colored blocks inside commands.

 Visual filters are presented in the block at the top left of the chart.